ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 ground, and said unto him, Why have I found grace
 in thine eyes, seeing I am a stranger?&quot;

-He returned the book, pointing to the follow
+He returned the book, pointing to the follow-
+ing:

+‘Having many things to write unto you, I would
+not with paper and ink: but I trust to come unto you
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archivelab.org/iiif/sim_harpers-magazine_1867-02_34_201&#0036;111/pct:51.575677,77.491601,34.975588,11.926092/600,/0/default.jpg"/>
 </td>